 While synthetic climbing shoes are usually notorious for their inferior breathability and moisture-alleviating properties, the NIAD VCS didn’t seem to get that memo.
 The shoe is surprisingly breathable, partly because of the unlined upper, but also due to the padded split tongue, which is also really comfortable.

 The shape of the VCS lends itself naturally to narrow-footed climbers.
 The centralized toe box also makes it a real contender for climbers with Morton’s Toe, or just for those people who want a performance shoe without the high asymmetry shape.

 I have a wide foot with Egyptian-shaped toes, so I am pretty impressed with how comfortable I find the NIAD VCS.
 Even now, as I sit here and compare it to my other ‘wide’ shoes, I can’t understand what voodoo magic has allowed these shoes to feel so damn comfortable.

-The VCS is a fairly high volume design and the new heel cup is also fairly wide like it is on all the new NIAD shoes.
-If you have a narrow heel or low volume feet, you should definitely consider having a look a the low volume VCS.
-The low volume version isn’t just a scaled-down version of standard VCS, it has a narrower volume heel cup and a lower volume upper.
+The VCS is a fairly high-volume design and the new heel cup is also fairly wide like it is on all the new NIAD shoes.
+If you have a narrow heel or low-volume feet, you should definitely consider having a look a the low-volume VCS.
+The low-volume version isn’t just a scaled-down version of standard VCS, it has a narrower volume heel cup and a lower volume upper.

+Like many manufacturers, Five Ten have upgraded and improved their shoe lasts over the years to provide the best fitting shoe possible.
 Fortunately, sizing the new range of NIAD shoes couldn’t be easier.
 These shoes follow a very similar sizing to that of your street shoe.
-I wear an EU size 44 and found that EU 43.5 was the perfect size in these.
+I wear an EU size 44 and found that EU 43.5 was the perfect size for these shoes.

-3.5mm Stealth C4
+4.2mm Stealth C4